kryty8/About-Me/Read_about_me.md

 Currently im a student from Poznan University of Technology, my field of education is electronic and telecomunication.

+A little bit about me:

+~ I like video games 🎮, some strategy like CiV V (my favorite!), First Person Shooter (for example The Halo Series) ~ I like also board games 🎲, like Cavern Tavern
+~ I like to play chess and watching tournaments about them ♟️ ~ I like to take photos 📷
+~ I am here to enhance to learn new topics 💡

 <!--
 Do siebie samego: "<!-- zaczyna sie komentarz "- - >" razem połączone w 1 daje koniec linii z komentarzem.
 Także publicznie tego nie widać